-Serbia: New management policy in energy public companies says Energy Minister21.
-April 2014. / News Serbia Energy
+Serbia: New management policy in energy public companies says Energy Minister, News Serbia Energy

 Minister of Energy and Vice President of SNS Zorana Mihajlovic said that Serbia would no longer tolerate unqualified managers and directors inclined to corruption.

 Serbia can no longer tolerate and pay directors inclined to corruption or individuals who barely finished school on some satellite units, as it was done last decade, taking place of more worthy and more qualified people.

 Speaking of the new government, its program and crucial procedures taken in the future, Vice-President of the progressives said that in this country a measure of staff quality could not and would not be how much and who could steal and “earned”.

 Mihajlovic said she was proud to say that the Serbian energy sector was not late for Europe for the first time in passing legislation and that we have established clear criteria for doing business in this sector.